StrongVPN Review 2022: Does it Fit The Bill?

-What left me in further awe of the service was the 85% reviews rating it as Excellent and a further 10% as Great.
-I should mention here that there some other more well-known VPNs that don’t enjoy such numbers on the platforms.
+What left me in further awe of the service was the 85% of reviews rating it as 5-star and a further 9% as 4-star.
+I should mention here that some other more well-known VPNs don’t enjoy such numbers on the platforms.

 StrongVPN Reddit Review

 As I expected, it was a different story on Reddit.
-The Reddit community known for their brash and no-nonsense attitude towards all subjects discussed, especially ones related to privacy were much more cynical in their appraisal of the VPN provider.
+The Reddit community, known for their brash and no-nonsense attitude towards all subjects discussed, especially ones related to privacy, were much more cynical in their appraisal of the VPN provider.

-Users pointed out how the service initially works wonders, but its allure stats fading away after a while.
+Users pointed out how the service initially works wonders, but its allure starts fading away after a while.
 It seems this is a classic case of bait-and-switch that a lot of VPNs go to get their users to opt for lengthier payment plans.